-You’re smart and driven, but you can’t be an expert on everything.
-Especially personal finance.
+You’re smart and driven but can’t be an expert on everything—especially personal finance.
 Sure, you know how to budget, pay your bills on time, and save for a vacation next year, but what about the bigger picture?
-Do you know how to move from just “doing alright” to building a nest egg, so you’ll not only survive but thrive in retirement?
+Do you know how to move from just “doing alright” to building a nest egg, so you’ll survive and thrive in retirement?

 A financial planner can help you think more than one or two steps ahead.
 Financial planners are experts on everything and anything relating to money.
 Unconvinced about the need to pay someone for counsel?
 The following five reasons will help you see exactly why a financial advisor is an investment worth making.

 You might be decades away from retiring, but it’s never too early to start considering your post-employment plan.
 What will you live on throughout your 60s, 70s, and 80s?
 Will you run out of money if you live to see your 90th or 100th birthday?
 Most importantly, will you have enough saved to enjoy your golden years, instead of just hanging on?